-The The Way to Rainy Mountain quotes below are all either spoken by Tai-me or refer to Tai-me .
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the University of New Mexico Press edition of The Way to Rainy Mountain published in 1976.).
+The The Way to Rainy Mountain quotes below are all either spoken by Tai-me or refer to Tai-me.
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the University of New Mexico Press edition of The Way to Rainy Mountain published in 1976.).

 The Setting Out Quotes

 There was a great holiness all about in the room, as if an old person had died there or a child had been born.

 Tai-me Character Timeline in The Way to Rainy Mountain

 The timeline below shows where the character Tai-me appears in The Way to Rainy Mountain.
 The colored dots and icons indicate which themes are associated with that appearance.

 ...the Crows, who introduced them to Plains culture and religion (including the Sun Dance, and Tai-me, the Sun Dance doll at the center of their worship).
 The Kiowas acquired horses on... (full context)